With a park close to every home, Bridgeland seamlessly blends nature into residents’ daily lives.

 This scenic, four-acre park serves as the focal point of The Shores and features a large open play area and pavilion.
 Fly a kite or play a game of tag!
 Wind down on a paved walking trail landscaped with meadow grasses and flowers that wraps around the park.

 Located in Hidden Creek, this 20-acre park boasts a plethora of unique features, including a fenced dog park, skate park, basketball court, heated lap pool open year-round, canoe/kayak launch with boats available for use, fishing pier, spraypark, as well as multiple tennis courts, playgrounds, walking trails and playfields.
 There’s something for fur babies, youngsters, the young at heart, and all ages in between at Lakeland Village Park.

 Located in the community of Lakeland Heights, this three-acre park contains a covered pavilion used for concerts, movies in the park, and other events.
 The pavilion offers restrooms and a seating area with a fireplace that residents use for a multitude of festive occasions.
 Cozy up.

 Water Haven Park is a three-acre site that offers several active play spaces, including a sprayground with a tall water tower and low bubbling sculptures.
 Anchoring the sprayground is a pavilion with picnic tables and nearby barbecue grills.
 Fire up the grill and cool down with the water amenities.

 Located in Hidden Creek, Treehouse Park is one of the most adventurous places in the neighborhood.
 This beautiful area features an award-winning two-story treehouse nestled among 100-year-old live oaks that date back to the property’s early rice farming days.
-Hop across scattered tree stumps.
-Follow a curved wooden boardwalk across a ravine to seating in a nearby wooded area.
-View birds on the Central Flyway migratory bird path through Bridgeland as well as the many species that live in the community year-round.
+Hop across scattered tree stumps, or follow a curved wooden boardwalk across a ravine to seating in a nearby wooded area.
+View migratory birds on the Central Flyway as they fly through Bridgeland as well as the many species that live in the community year-round.